Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Effective Note-taking

 \section{Effective Note-taking}

-Note-taking significantly enhances deeper understanding, leading to metacognition, as writing notes helps the brain actively process and encode information, link ideas, integrate them with new knowledge, strengthen memory pathways, provide opportunities for reviewing, self-testing, and encourage reflection~\cite{Voyer_2020_CEP}.
-Note-taking offers students an elaborative rehearsal, supports analytical and critical thinking, and facilitates repetition and paraphrasing of the information, thereby enhancing their long-term memory~\cite{Bohay_2011_AJP}.
-Training students in note-taking skills, encouraging them to explore further, and helping them become effective notetakers are crucial.
-Taking an example of an undergraduate algebra-based physics course, the survey was conducted based on the hypothesis that note-taking helps in the learning process.
+Notetaking significantly enhances deeper understanding, leading to metacognition, as writing notes helps the brain actively process and encode information, link ideas, integrate them with new knowledge, strengthen memory pathways, provide opportunities for reviewing, self-testing, and encourage reflection~\cite{Voyer_2020_CEP}.
+Notetaking offers students an elaborative rehearsal, supports analytical and critical thinking, and facilitates repetition and paraphrasing of the information, thereby enhancing their long-term memory~\cite{Bohay_2011_AJP}.
+Training students in notetaking skills, encouraging them to explore further, and helping them become effective notetakers are crucial.
+Taking an example of an undergraduate algebra-based physics course, the survey was conducted based on the hypothesis that notetaking helps in the learning process.

-Note-taking is a crucial aspect of effective learning as it forces learners to engage with the learning material actively.
+Notetaking is a crucial aspect of effective learning as it forces learners to engage with the learning material actively.
 It helps reinforce understanding and retention, encode information into long-term memory, provide opportunities for repetition and rehearsal, and organize information in a structured manner, making it easier to follow the logical flow of concepts.
 The preferred way of learning or approaching a task varies from person to person based on how the mind receives and processes information from its senses.
 Learners' productivity, creativity, problem-solving skills, decision-making capability, quality of learning, and achievement can be increased and speed up by properly recognizing and understanding the learners’ preferred learning style~\cite{JaleelThomas2024}.
 Notes can be personalized to fit an individual's learning styles, integrating mnemonics, incorporating annotations and highlights that give the full picture, making a good sense of the concepts to the note-taker~\cite{Bain_Book_2023}.
 Well-prepared notes provide opportunities for review, revision, and repetition, essential for memorizing formulas, principles, and problem-solving techniques, improving memory~\cite{Salame_IJI_2024}.